craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 #### Durable
 When this Ammunition is expended, it can be recovered.

 Note the amount of this Ammunition you spend during combat.
 After combat, you may attempt to recollect your ammunition by making a Investigation Skill Check.

+If the Total of your Check is 10 or greater, you may recover half of your expended Ammunition.

+If the Total of your Check is 20 or greater, you may recover all of your expended Ammunition.

 ### Specialized Tags

 # Example Ammunition